 Prior to his retirement from the Bureau of Prisons in 2012, David was responsible for national-level faith-based programs and multi-faith restorative/re-entry programs.
 He supervised administrative chaplains and non-chaplaincy staff in locations across the U.S., and he managed a program serving 200,000+ inmates.
 David managed a nationwide mentoring program for ex-offenders, a program that was created for the Bureau of Prisons in response to the great need for aftercare and mentoring for inmates reconnecting with the community.
 This program also included elements to address the needs of families and communities receiving the re-entering inmate.

 Reverend Morton currently resides in NC with his wife, Linda.
 He has worked with Yokefellow Prison Ministry since 1982 as a chaplain and now as the President of the Board for Yokefellow Prison Ministry of NC.
 He has served in this capacity since 2015.
-David is also the Interim Pastor at the Grove Park Baptist Church in Burlington, NC.

 Gary Cagle is a banker with Fidelity Bank in Winston-Salem, North Carolina.
 Originally from Lexington, NC, Gary is a graduate of Wake Forest University where he majored in analytical finance with a minor in communication.
 He spent four years with Fidelity Bank in the Raleigh area before returning to the Triad in 2008 as Vice President and Business Development Officer in Winston-Salem.